 [Section 67 inserted by No. 94 of 1984 s.
 41.]

-68. Declaration by Full Bench as to certain functions
+68. Functions of office in organisation, declaration as to

 The Full Bench may, on its own motion or on the application of a person of a kind referred to in section 66(1), declare all or any of the functions of an office to be those of an office in an organisation.